 The American College of Nurse-Midwives (ACNM) welcomes your interest in the profession of midwifery in the United States.
-We acknowledge the contributions that foreign-educated nurse-midwives (FENMs) and foreign educated midwives (FEMs) have made to the health of women and babies around the world.
-Today, as in the past, FENMs/FEMs who become certified and join the ACNM enrich the profession of midwifery with their diversity.
+We acknowledge the contributions that nurse-midwives educated abroad and midwives educated abroad (MEAs) have made to the health of women and babies around the world.
+Today, as in the past, MEAs who become certified and join the ACNM enrich the profession of midwifery with their diversity.

 Once the individual has successfully passed the AMCB exam, s/he must then obtain a license from the state in which s/he intends to practice.
 Each state has a different licensing procedure.
 Midwives are licensed by boards of nursing, boards of midwifery, boards of medicine, departments of health, etc., depending on the state licensing regulations.
 For information about the appropriate licensing agency, go to the state government website for each state.

-more detailed information, please see our document, Information for Foreign Educated Midwives and Nurse-Midwives Who Seek to Practice in the United States.
+more detailed information, please see our document, Information for Midwives Educated Abroad.

 You can also find useful information about nursing education from the Johnson & Johnson nursing information Web site.

 For questions, please contact the ACNM Department of Professional Practice & Health Policy at (240) 485-1845 or [email protected].